BIO 304 · Week 03 · Interactive Workbook

 Directions

-2. Pelvic girdle: ilium, ischium, and pubis fused into one hip bone (coxal bone).
-Label all three regions.
+2. Pelvic girdle: ilium, ischium, pubis fused into the hip (coxal) bone.

 1. Clavicle